JuliaMaria/GANAnomalyDetection/README.md

 training_transformer.ipynb - notebook with training pipeline and evaluation for TadGAN model with transformer

-statistics.ipynb - notebook with training and evaluation statistics for TadGAN models with LSTM and with transformer
+evaluation_statistics.ipynb - notebook with training and evaluation statistics for TadGAN models with LSTM and with transformer